MaximilianMcC/ncea-website/README.md

 - [x] Make events in JS
 - [x] Make everything responsive

-# First gantt chart iteration
+# Gantt charts
-Here is my first gantt chart iteration.
-This was made before I started to make the website.
-I split everything up into components like the ones above and I allocated one hour of time to each "section".
-I knew that I would not use the entire hour for many things, but just incase there was some problems I allocated an entire hour.
+### **Information**
+These gantt charts say when I will be working on the project.
+I will be creating multiple iterations of them so that I can keep up to date.
 When you look at the gantt chart then you will see some different colors.
 The table below will explain what each color is.
 | **Color**  | **Thing** |
 |:----------:|:---------:|
 | None | Break/nothing |